SpeechifyInc/string-tracker/README.md

 stringTracker.get() // fooar
 stringTracker.getIndexOnOriginal(6) // Refers to the 'a' in 'fooar'.
 6 - 2 (because of remove) = 4
 ```

+## String Prototype functions

+The StringTracker includes implementations for every prototype function that would return a new string.
+Test262 tests are used for development to maintain spec compliance and anything deviates from the spec should be considered a bug.
+Any string prototype functions that do not return a new string are passed through to the original prototype function via a Proxy.
+The following functions are currently implemented:

+- `slice(startIndex?: number, endIndex?: number): StringTracker`
+- `concat(...trackers: StringTracker[]): StringTracker`
+- `replace(searchValue: string | RegExp, replacer: string | ((substring: string, ...args: any[]) => string)): StringTracker`
+- `replaceAll(searchValue: string | RegExp, replacer: string | ((substring: string, ...args: any[]) => string)): StringTracker`
+- `trim(): StringTracker`
+- `trimStart(): StringTracker`
+- `trimEnd(): StringTracker`
+- `padStart(): StringTracker`
+- `padEnd(): StringTracker`

+Any missing functions will be added before 1.0 release